Any2HRTF/PPM/README.md

 ## Usage

-The module provides a single class 'PPM'.
+The module provides a single class `PPM`.
-Using the default constructor will load the default PPM with the default parameters.
+The constructor will generate a PPM instance with default parameter values.

 ```python
 from ppm import PPM